chenasraf/sofmani/docs/installer-configuration.md

     - Use `type: apt` for `apt install`, and `type: apk` for `apk add`.

 - **`pipx`**

   - **Description**: Installs packages using pipx.

+- **`docker`**

+  - **Description**: Pulls and runs Docker containers using `docker run`.
+Also supports update checks by comparing image digests.

+    - The image is pulled from the registry (e.g., Docker Hub or GHCR) and started with the provided options.
+    - If the container already exists, it will be started instead of run again.
+    - Updates are detected by comparing the image digest before and after a pull.
+    - The container is always run with `--restart always -d`, unless overridden in a custom shell.

+  - **Required**:

+    - `name`: The full Docker image name, including tag (e.g., `ghcr.io/open-webui/open-webui:main`).
+    - `bin_name`: The container name to assign to the running instance (used in install and update checks).

+  - **Options**:

+    - `opts.flags`: A string of flags to pass to `docker run` (e.g., ports, volumes, extra args).
+      These are appended after the default flags and before the image name.

+      - Example:

+        ```yaml
+        opts:
+          flags: >
+            -p 3300:8080 -v data-volume:/app/data --add-host=host.docker.internal:host-gateway
+        ```

+    - `opts.platform`: Override the platform used when checking the image manifest for updates.
+      Accepts a per-OS map with values in `os/arch` format (e.g., `linux/amd64`).

+      This is useful if you're running on a platform like `darwin/arm64`, but want to compare digests for a different image target (e.g., `linux/amd64`).

+      - Example:

+        ```yaml
+        opts:
+          platform:
+            macos: linux/amd64
+            linux: linux/amd64
+        ```

 ## Installer Examples